JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `cancelTask`

 Cancel a task at any point before it is finalized.
-Secured function to authorised members Any funds assigned to its funding pot can be moved back to the domain via `IColony.moveFundsBetweenPots`
+Secured function to authorised members.
+Any funds assigned to its funding pot can be moved back to the domain via `IColony.moveFundsBetweenPots`.

-*Note: Set the `task.status` property to 1*
+*Note: Set the `task.status` property to `1`.*

 **Parameters**